AdguardTeam/KnowledgeBase/docs/general/license/payment-options.md

 ## How to purchase a license{#purchase}

 AdGuard license can be bought on [adguard.com](https://adguard.com/license.html).
-We offer various payment options, including Visa, MasterCard, ApplePay, GooglePay, PayPal, AliPay, and UnionPay.
-We also accept the following cryptocurrencies: BitCoin, Ethereum, Litecoin, Tether.
+We offer various payment options, including Visa, Mastercard, Apple Pay, Google Pay, PayPal, Alipay, and UnionPay.
+We also accept the following cryptocurrencies: Bitcoin, Ethereum, Litecoin, and Tether.

 AdGuard Pro for iOS can be bought on the App Store.